SecureLLM/Secure_LLM/README.md

     --ql_rule_path='../config_files/ql.jsonl' \
     --language='c'
 ## Results
 The folder 'results' saved the results.
-For the details of the raw data and the adapter weights, please follow the link **todo**
+For the details of the raw data and the adapter weights, please follow the [link](https://zenodo.org/records/11055228)